Anomalous criticality with bounded fluctuations and long-range frustration induced by broken time-reversal symmetry

-{\it Anomalous multicritical points.---}Finally, we discuss the properties at the multicritical points.
+{\it Anomalous multicritical points.---} Finally, we discuss the properties at the multicritical points.
 We have found that there are two types of multicritical points: i) one is $g_c\big(\theta_c^{k_1,k_0}\big)$, where the boundary between the NP and anomalous NP and the boundary between non-frustrated and frustrated SP meet.
 At this point, two critical scalings for the closing energy gap with $\gamma=1$ and $\gamma=1/2$ coexist. ii) Others are $g_c\big(\theta_c^{k_{i+1},k_i}\big)$ with $1\leq i \leq (N-3)/2$ where the momentum of the critical mode changes from $k_i$ to $k_{i+1}$ in the normal phase and the sign configuration for the frustrated SP changes.
 At this point, there are two critical modes on both sides of the multicritical point, but their exponents are both $\gamma=1$.
 While it is generally expected that the critical exponents at the multicritical point are different from that of the continuous phase transition, two coexisting critical scalings are unique properties of multicritical points of the anomalous SPT.

-{\it Discussions.---} We have demonstrated that the light-matter interaction for photons experiencing synthetic magnetic fields leads to a novel universality class of the SPT with anomalous critical properties that are commonly found neither in the time-reversal symmetric light-matter systems nor condensed matter systems.
-Our work shows that the breaking of the time-reversal symmetry offers a unique mechanism for the normal phase of lattice bosons to become unstable with bounded fluctuation and that the complex nearest-neighborhood hopping amplitudes effectively mediate long-range interactions which may lead to exotic frustrated quantum phases of coupled light and matter.
+{\it Discussions.---} The Dicke lattice model in the synthetic magnetic fields can be realized in various quantum systems that consist of coupled spins and bosons.
+The local spin-boson interactions can be implemented using ion-traps~\cite{safavi-naini_verification_2018,cohn_bang-bang_2018}, superconducting circuits~\cite{zou_implementation_2014,nataf_vacuum_2010,viehmann_superradiant_2011}, and cavity QED~\cite{baumann_dicke_2010,kroeze_spinor_2018,klinder_dynamical_2015}.
+Moreover, the photon or phonon hopping can be engineered to form a desired lattice with a complex hopping energy~\cite{roushan_chiral_2017,yang_synthesis_2019,mathew_synthetic_2020,chen_synthetic_2021,li_atom-optically_2022,del_pino_non-hermitian_2022,frolian_realizing_2022}.
+Our work demonstrates that the breaking of the time-reversal symmetry offers a unique mechanism for the normal phase of lattice bosons to become unstable with bounded fluctuation and that the complex nearest-neighborhood hopping amplitudes effectively mediate long-range interactions which may lead to exotic frustrated quantum phases of coupled light and matter.
+How the unique scaling properties of the anomalous SPT discovered here could be used for the applications in critical metrology based on quantum optical models like Dicke/Rabi model is an interesting topic for future investigations \cite{garbe_critical_2020,chu_dynamic_2021,ilias_criticality-enhanced_2022}.

-{\it Note added.---} Upon completion of this work, we became aware of a recent work on the Rabi lattice models in synthetic magnetic fields~\cite{padilla_understanding_2022}.
+{\it Note added.---} Upon completion of this work, we became aware of a recent work on the Rabi lattice models in synthetic magnetic fields~\cite{fallas_padilla_understanding_2022}.